Police: fleeing suspect crashes into another vehicle, kills one

-Local police and sheriff’s deputies are hunting for the driver of a Jeep that ran a stop sign and hit another vehicle at K Street and Tillman Avenue in Brunswick this afternoon, killing one.
+Police and sheriff’s deputies were hunting for the driver of a Jeep that ran a stop sign and hit another vehicle at K Street and Tillman Avenue in Brunswick Thursday afternoon that left one person dead.

-Brunswick Police Chief Kevin Jones and Glynn County Sheriff Neal Jump both told The News the pursuit had been broken off minutes before the crash.
+Brunswick Police Chief Kevin Jones and Glynn County Sheriff Neal Jump told The News the police pursuit was broken off minutes before the crash.

 Jones said the Jeep then careened into a tree and ended up on top of a fire hydrant.
 The suspect then fled on foot.

-Neither was prepared to release a name or description of the suspect as of 4:30 p.m.
-Jones said they only have a preliminary suspect, and no confirmation yet that he was the driver.
+Neither law enforcement official was prepared to release a name or description of the suspect as of 4:30 p.m.
+Jones said they only had a preliminary suspect and no confirmation yet that he was the driver.

-“Until we can get further on that I want to hold off on putting that out there,” Jones said.

 Georgia State Patrol troopers were called in to investigate the crash scene, Jump said.